 Below are a few ways I recommend to safely buy and store Bitcoin.
 I’ll dive into this a lot deeper in another post.

 One of the easiest and risk-free ways to get Bitcoin is to get the BlockFi credit card.
 There’s no annual fee and you get 3.5% back in Bitcoin on purchases for the first three months, and 1.5% back on everything after that.
 Gemini also has a credit card available.

 Just ask yourself.
 Would you really miss the cashback that you’re probably getting with your current credit card?
 Probably not.
 Therefore, by getting your rewards back in Bitcoin, this is an easy way to stack Sats.

 Purchase with Strike, Cash App, or Swan Bitcoin

 Both Strike and Cash App allow you to withdraw your Bitcoin to a wallet at a later time.

 Another amazing service that is super easy for first-time buyers is Swan Bitcoin.
 It has super low buy fees and no withdrawal fees.
 The UI and workflow from signup to stacking Sats is one of the best I’ve ever seen.

 If you don’t want to sign up anywhere, the last resort would be using Robinhood or PayPal.
 You can buy Bitcoin on both of these platforms and they do support withdrawals now to your own wallet.
 Just note that these have higher fees and or spreads.

 Purchase on Gemini exchange

-If you want to purchase Bitcoin directly on an exchange, I recommend using Gemini.
-Their fees are the lowest of almost any exchange and they offer 10 free crypto withdrawals per month.
+If you want to purchase Bitcoin directly on an exchange, I recommend using FTX (assuming you’re in the US).
+Their fees are the lowest of any exchange and they offer free Bitcoin withdrawals.
 You’ll realize how important the latter part really is after you’ve done some more research.